crazydonkey200/google-research/automl_zero/README.md

 ## What is AutoML-Zero?

 AutoML-Zero aims at automatically discovering computer programs to solve supervised machine learning tasks, starting from empty or random programs and using only basic math operations.
-The goal is to simultaneously search for all aspects of an ML algorithm (e.g., the model structure, the learning strategy and the data augmentation), while employing *minimal human bias*.
+The goal is to simultaneously search for all aspects of an ML algorithm (e.g., the model structure and the learning strategy), while employing *minimal human bias*.

 ![GIF for the experiment progress](progress.gif)